Engaging Humanities Grant, 2024–25

 The project description should be a maximum of 2,000 words and include the following elements:

 - Intellectual Agenda, including the relevance and importance of the project for the campus(es), the partner organization, and broader publics.
-Explain how your project speaks to the Refuge and Its Refusals theme, or addresses issues of urgent contemporary concern.
+Explain how your project speaks to the Care & Repair theme, or addresses issues of urgent contemporary concern.

 - List of Participants, including each participant’s name, brief biography, and relevance/contribution to the collaborative project and its stated objectives.
 Commitments from non-UC participants should be evident.

-- Proposed Objectives, including goals and expected outcomes, how the project will potentially impact various communities, and how this impact might be evaluated or measured.
+- Proposed Objectives, including goals and expected outcomes, and an explanation of how the project will potentially impact various communities and how this impact might be evaluated or measured.

 - Partnership Statement, describing the key features of your intended collaboration with partner organizations and participants, and a description of the target audiences.
 What are the stakes for the partner organization and their constituencies who might participate in the project?